 If you cannot prove that you are capable of farming fish you are not invest-able.
 Funders have been burned too many times to be taken for a ride.
 No matter how good your business plan is without real world hard actual physical data of your production capability you are without hope.

 R30k for an APU to allow you to prove yourself is the single best investment you can make.
-It will not make you money, but it might cover some costs if you can produce some fish from it.
+It might not make you tons of cash, but it will costs if you can produce from it.
 It’s true value lies in the learning you will derive from it and the details it will give to your business plan are what make it such a powerful development tool.
+And of course the more you add means the lower your costs of production become thanks to economies of scale and you can quickly ramp up to a truly profitable business.